 “The economics experiment (with MobLab) has been the most interesting part of this summer camp.
 It helps refresh my memory of the Econ classes I took during my undergrad in a totally new and innovative way.
 Especially when we play through the Ultimatum game, we got a better understanding of the people sitting next to us.” ~Xiamen Student

-“you can tell which game/experiment they are playing based on the sounds of students.
-When playing the Competition games, everyone is so focused, you can hear nothing even though it’s in a 700 people auditorium.”
+“You can tell which game/experiment they are playing based on the sounds of students.
+When playing the Competition games, everyone is so focused, you don't hear a sound even though it’s in a 700 people auditorium.” ~Xiamen Teaching Assistant

 This experiment in China was a great success on all ends-- students were able to learn about and explore the power of experimental and behavioral economics,and we learned about how MobLab can be used in virtually any sized classroom.
 Our advisor, John Duffy, noted that it’s a very rare and special opportunity to get 700 paid subjects in one physical location to participate in an experiment.